remix-run/react-router/packages/react-router-config/README.md

 Routes are objects with the same properties as a `<Route>` with a couple differences:

 * the only render prop it accepts is `component` (no `render` or `children`)
+* accepts `key` prop to prevent remounting component when transition was made from route with the same component and same `key` prop
 * introduces the `routes` key for sub routes
-* introduces the `redirect` key which can be a path that should be redirected ro when the route is matched
+* introduces the `redirect` key which can be a path that should be redirected to (with parameter matching) when the route is matched
 * introduces the `props` and `forcedProps` keys, which can be used for convenience to inject props into the route.component
-* Consumers are free to add any additional props they'd like to a route, you can access `props.route` inside the `component`, this object is a reference to the object used to render and match.
+* Consumers are free to add any additional props they'd like to a route
-* accepts `key` prop to prevent remounting component when transition was made from route with the same component and same `key` prop
+* The `route` is passed as a prop to the `component` (prop name configurable)
+* A convenience `renderChild` function is passed as a prop to the `component` (prop name configurable).
+This function invokes `props => renderRoutes(route.routes, props)`.

 ```js
 const routes = [